 My parents immigrated to America from Italy.
 They were soon visited by the local parish priest, asking for the yearly subscription.
-My dad informed the priest that since he had become an American citizen, he now had the freedom to choose his own church, and would not be attending or giving a yearly subscription.
+My dad informed the priest that, since he had become an American citizen, he now had the freedom to choose his own church and would not be attending or giving a yearly subscription.
 Our family began to attend the local Italian Baptist Church.
-Dad began reading his Italian Bible and prayed very loudly at bed time.
+Dad began reading his Italian Bible and prayed very loudly at bedtime.
 The words I could understand were “Lord, help me.”

 Our family had to move to California for my Dad’s health.
 He was told that his lungs needed a dry climate.
-He was later diagnosed with stage four cancer and passed away within six months.
+He was later diagnosed with stage 4 cancer and passed away within six months.
 I was devastated.
 I had never experienced a death in our immediate family.
 My world had turned upside down.
 Where had my dad gone?
 I would dream of him saying, “It was all a mistake, I’m alive.”
-I was afraid to go to sleep, afraid that I would never wake again.
+I was afraid to go to sleep—afraid that I would never wake again.
 If dad is in heaven, I thought, he now knows what kind of a boy I really am.
 If dad knows all about my bad language and lies, I’m sure that God knows.
-I was fourteen years old and sad and afraid.
+I was 14 years old and sad and afraid.

 My sisters and I started to attend a church in downtown Los Angeles.
 The people there were very friendly and welcoming.
-I loved being with the young people my age.
+I loved being with young people my age.
 The youth pastor was a high school principal who had played football at USC.
 He asked if I wanted to go to summer camp in Sequoia National Park.
 Someone had given extra money and I could go for free.
 Every night there was an evangelistic service.
 Every night I felt the Holy Spirit speaking to me.
 Every night, I said “no.” When we came to the last night of the meetings, the preacher took for his text, Romans 6:23 – “The wages of sin is death, but the gift of God is eternal life in Jesus Christ our Lord.”